-Louvers and HVAC
+Unveiling Wellness Mastery: Louvers and HVAC Redefine Comfort

-Home / Uncategorized / Louvers and HVAC
+Home / Products / Unveiling Wellness Mastery: Louvers and HVAC Redefine Comfort

 If you’ve ever been inside a stagnant room, you can understand the importance of adequate airflow.
 Air louvers are critical elements of design for heating, ventilation, and air conditioning.
 Let’s explore how these architectural elements impact comfort, the different types of louvers, and how these elements ensure air quality and safety inside buildings.

-What is a Louver?
+What is a Louvre?

-You have probably seen louvers in closet doors and window blinds.
+You have probably seen them in closet doors and window blinds.
 These styles are more on the decorative side, although they can be used to provide airflow between rooms or from outdoors to indoors.

 Since louver slats can be stationary or adjustable, there is added versatility in how they are used.
 Movable louvers are popular for wood blinds, allowing light to filter into a room while preventing visibility.

-3 Types of Louvers
+3 Types of Louvres

-1. Decorative louver
+1. Decorative

-2. Stationary louver
+2. Stationary

-3. Adjustable louver
+3. Adjustable

 What is a Decorative Louver?